michhar/useR2016-tutorial-jupyter/README.md

-# Resources for the UseR!2016 tutorial using Jupyter Notebooks in Reproducible Research
+# R Tutorial using Jupyter Notebooks for Reproducible Research
+* The story revolves around image processing in R

 ## General outline